dionmcm/termserver-syndication/README.md

-# Terminology Server Syndication Standard
+# Terminology Server Syndication Standard - DRAFT

+**Everything here is currently draft and should not be considered to be agreed as a standard nor should it be implemented yet**

 As part of a strategy to move towards wider adoption of healthcare terminology servers which implement the HL7 FHIR Terminology Services x, a more effective way of distributing terminology would be from server to server through a syndication feed.

 Based on existing work implemented by the [Australian Digital Health Agency](https://www.healthterminologies.gov.au/specs/v2/conformant-server-apps/syndication-api/syndication-feed/), this feed extends the [Atom Syndication Standard](https://tools.ietf.org/html/rfc4287).
 It is not specific to SNOMED CT and can be used for any relevant healthcare standard,

-The additions here are from SNOMED International and are in the sct namespace for distributing SNOMED CT content.
+The additions here are from SNOMED International and are in the sct namespace, http://snomed.info/syndication/sct-extension/1.0.0, for distributing SNOMED CT content.

 ## Details